 F1.
-Percentages of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2021 who fit the following categories:
+Percentages of first-time, first-year degree-seeking students and degree-seeking undergraduates enrolled in Fall 2022 who fit the following categories:

-First-time, first- year (freshman) students Undergraduates Percent who are from out of state (exclude international/nonresident aliens from the numerator and denominator) 28.5% 25.1% Percent of men who join fraternities N/A N/A Percent of women who join sororities N/A N/A Percent who live in college-owned, -operated, or -affiliated housing 77.3% 23.1% Percent who live off campus or commute 22.7% 76.9% Percent of students age 25 and older 0.1% 5.2% Average age of full-time students 18 20 Average age of all students (full- and part-time) 18 21
+First-time, first- year students Undergraduates Percent who are from out of state (exclude international/nonresidents from the numerator and denominator) 28% 24.7% Percent of men who join fraternities Percent of women who join sororities Percent who live in college-owned, -operated, or -affiliated housing 80.4% 23.1% Percent who live off campus or commute 19.6% 76.9% Percent of students age 25 and older 0.1% 5% Average age of full-time students 18 20 Average age of all students (full- and part-time) 18 20

-Percent who live off campus or commute 22.7% 76.9%

-Percent of students age 25 and older 0.1% 5.2%

-Average age of full-time students 18 20

-Average age of all students (full- and part-tim e) 18 21

-9.11

-F2.
-Activities offered Identify those programs available at your institution.

-☐ Campus Ministries □ Literary magazine ⊠ Radio station

-□ Choral groups rnment

-⊠ Concert band ⊠ Model UN Student news

-⊠ Dance Student-run f ilm society

-□ Drama/theater

-= ation

-⊠ Pep band ☐ Yearbook

-Army ROTC is offered: ☑ On campus ☐ At cooperating institution (name) Naval ROTC is offered: ☑ On campus ☐ At cooperating institution (name) Air Force ROTC is offered:

-☑ On campus☐ At cooperating institution (name)): Click or tan here to enter text.

-F4.
-Housing: Check all types of college-owner institution. • available for undergradu ates at your

-⊠ Coed dorms al students

-☐ Men's dorms

-☐ Women's dorms ⊠ Cooperative housing

-☑ Theme housing

-□ Apartments for single students □ Wellness Housing

-☐ Other housing options (specify) : Click or tap here to en ter text.
+Percent of students age 25 and older 0.1% 5% Average age of full-time students 18 20 Average age of all students (full- and part-time) 18 20 F2.
+Activities offered Identify those programs a vailable at your institution. ☐ Campus Ministries ☐ Choral groups ☐ Concert band ☐ Dance ☐ Drama/theater ☐ International Student Organization ☐ Jazz band F3.
+ROTC (program offered in cooperation with ☑ Literary magazine ☑ Marching band ☑ Model UN ☑ Music ensembles ☑ Musical theater ☑ Opera ☑ Pep band ☒ Radio station ☒ Student gove ☒ Student news ☒ Student-run f ☒ Symphony or ☒ Television state ☒ Yearbook ernment spaper film society rchestra Army ROTC is offered: ☑ On campus☐ At cooperating institution (name):Naval ROTC is offered: Click or tap here to enter text. ⋈ Marine Option ⋈ On campus ⋈ At cooperating institution (name): Click or tap here to enter text.
+Air Force ROTC is offered: ☑ On campus☐ At cooperating institution (name): Click or tap here to enter text.